Protect Louisiana's Wild Horses

 0 have signed.
 Let’s get to 15,000!

-For over a 150 years, horses have roamed in what is now the Kisatchie National Forest in Louisiana, which is approximately 604,000 acres, in which the US Army at Fort Polk occupies approx 250,000 acres between to main areas.
+For well over a century horses have roamed in what is now the Kisatchie National Forest in Louisiana, which is approximately 604,000 acres, in which the US Army at Fort Polk occupies approx 250,000 acres between to main areas.

 In August 2015, a commander of JRTC Fort Polk Military Base approved (if not ordered) the removal of the horses.
 Previous Generals allowed the horses some even fought to preserve them, protecting the sanctity of the land, history and animals.
 In the past Army has at least tolerated the horses and some have actually enjoyed their presence.
 Some commanders appreciated them even enjoyed their presence and stated that he didn’t want to lose the horses, which had become an integral part of the environment of the training areas where they constituted an element of realism.
 The Commanders at Fort Polk come and go every couple of years, what has remained the same are the lower level directors of the Environmental Control / Range Control divisions, some of which are civilian contractors, it is possible they are the ones making a permanent decision on the behalf of future generations.While many of these wild horses resemble the horses that free ranged when hundreds of families lived in the area, others are small and compact, showing distinct characteristics of the early Spanish Mustang that was brought through the region by Native Americans and early traders.
 The population management of these horses cannot be a brute attack on their future ability to thrive and exist.
 Sadly this is exactly what is occurring today.

 Read more about genetic significance here: Amicus Brief by Dr Sponenberg